 Thank you for your interest in Learning Communities!

 Learning Communities are available to incoming first-year students entering the colleges of Arts & Science, Agriculture & Bioresources, Kinesiology, Engineering, and St. Thomas More in the fall of 2015.
 Sign-up begins in May 2014 and continues (on a first-come, first-served basis) until mid-June.
 Advising your students to join a First-Year Learning Community at the University of Saskatchewan is one of the best ways you can help them on their road to success.

 This website includes detailed information on course block options, programs and majors, course descriptions, how Learning Communities help students meet requirements for professional programs and non-direct entry colleges, and much more—all of which help you advise your students on how to choose the Learning Community that is right for them.
-We suggest that you start at our Prospective Students page for general Learning Communities information and the potential benefits to your students, and then move through the College sections (based on the individual interests and aspirations of your students).
+We suggest that you start at our About Learning Communities page for general Learning Communities information and the potential benefits to your students, and then move through the College sections (based on the individual interests and aspirations of your students).

 Note: Sign-up in a Learning Community includes student registration in that block of Learning Community classes (in advance of the opening of general first-year registration).

 Do you have students who are taking math in first term of their first year at the University of Saskatchewan?
 Are you looking for ways to help support their transition and maximize their potential for success?

 First, we strongly encourage students to consider starting their university career in a Learning Community.
 The Math options in Learning Communities have typically included:

 - College of Kinesiology: